50 Mesmerizing Attractions in the Southwest

 3. Saguaro National Park

-Saguaro National Park, which lies just a half hour outside of Tucson, Arizona, is one of the country’s most unique national parks as it is home to one of the highest concentrations of the visually spectacular (and very rare) Saguaro cactus.
-As this type of cactus is only native to the Sonoran Desert, it’s a rare sight, and thus, definitely a worthy addition to your national park bucket list.
-Additionally, there are over 2 dozens species of cactus here, all of which are fascinating to observe up close in person.
+Saguaro National Park, which lies just a half hour outside of Tucson, Arizona, is one of the country’s most unique national parks.
+This gem is home to one of the highest concentrations of the visually spectacular (and very rare) Saguaro cactus.
+As this type of cactus is only native to the Sonoran Desert, it’s a rare sight, and thus, Saguaro NP is a worthy addition to your national park bucket list.
+Besides the Saguaro, you will find over 2 dozens species of cactus here, all of which are fascinating to observe up close in person.

-There are 2 entrances to this massive park, and both are included with your admission which is good for 7 days.
+There are 2 entrances to this massive park, and both are included with your admission ticket which is good for 7 days.
 The Rincon district features extraordinary views of the mountains, while the Tucson district is home to an especially dense concentration of Saguaros.
-If you only have time for 1 park, the Rincon is definitely the one to pick as they have a gorgeous paved scenic drive with numerous overlooks/trails along the route.
+If you only have time for 1 park, the Rincon is definitely the one to pick.
+This entrance features the most gorgeous paved scenic drive with numerous overlooks/trails along the route.

-Both parks feature fabulous desert scenery, terrific mountain vistas and a involve a nice secluded drive to get to the park.
-Check out the event lineup which may include anything from a guided night hike to a presentation on how to harvest water from a cactus.
+Both parks feature fabulous desert scenery, terrific mountain vistas, and scenic drives.
+Check out the event lineup which may include everything from a guided night hike to a presentation on how to harvest water from a cactus.

 Location: About a half hour outside of Tucson